nickbalan/portfolio-website/README.md

 - The website must consist of at least three interconnected HTML pages
 - The website must use at least one CSS file in which all styles are defined
 - The website must use either CSS variables or a CSS preprocessor
-- The website’s code must be hosted in a Git repository on GitHub
+- The website’s code must be hosted in a GitHub repository
 - The website must be deployed on a server like GitHub Pages
 - All the code must be valid
   - The HTML files must pass validation on the [Markup Validation Service](https://validator.w3.org/)
   - All colors used need to pass the [AA Accessibility Guidelines](https://contrastchecker.com/)
-- The website must work on the latest Chrome, Firefox, Safari, Edge, and Opera browser versions as well as on IE11
+- The website must work on the latest Chrome, Firefox, Safari, Edge, and Opera browser versions, as well as on IE11
 - The website must work on all screen sizes (including mobile and tablet) between 1920px and 320px in width
 - The website must work with keyboard, mouse, and touch inputs.